gsass1/Totally-Not-A-Virus/README.md

 * Great web interface with user overview and command console

 ## Remote command execution
-After the virus does a POST request on the backend-side, it sends commands back that will be executed by the virus.
+The communication with the server is bi-directional;
+the server can transmit commands to the program which will be executed quickly.
 The commands can be entered in the backend terminal.

 * "batch" - Execute a Windows command